 On the more technical side, I contributed to this survey of deep reinforcement learning, a promising approach to AI:

 Arulkumaran, K., Deisenroth, M., Brundage, M., and Bharath, A. 2017.
-"A Brief Introduction to Deep Reinforcement Learning," to appear in IEEE Signal Processing Magazine, preprint available here.
+"A Brief Survey of Deep Reinforcement Learning," to appear in IEEE Signal Processing Magazine, preprint available here.

 Energy and society

 For more detail than "Energy Breakthroughs in Context" above on energy policy/technology in solar thermal in particular, see this chapter I wrote for the now-published volume, The Rightful Place of Science: Government & Energy Innovation:

 "The Government Role in Developing Solar Thermal Technology," chapter in The Rightful Place of Science: Government & Energy Innovation, Consortium for Science, Policy, and Outcomes.